asreview/asreview/docs/source/intro/datasets.rst

 .. warning::

-    If you upload your own data make sure to remove duplicates and make sure to retrieve as many abstracts as possible (`don't know how?
+    I If you upload your own data, make sure to remove duplicates and to retrieve  as many abstracts as possible (`don't know how?
     <https://asreview.nl/the-importance-of-abstracts/>`_).
 With clean data you
     benefit most from what :doc:`active learning <../guides/activelearning>` has to offer you.